mhseptiadi/opa/README.md

 kubectl apply -f ./deploy.yaml
 ```

-This opa service should not be exposed and can be accessed from other opa implementation service.
+This opa service should be deployed on the same kube with opa implementation service.
+Then opa implementation service will be able to access the opa service internally.

 For opa implementation on python see https://github.com/mhseptiadi/opa-py